VillePajala/Apple-Hill-Kill/README.md

 ![](Apple%20Hill%20Kill/images/Logo.jpg)

 Apple Hill Kill is a short 3D game where the player can explore a real life 3D modelled house and "destroy" the building with ammunition.

-The main goals I was concentrating on:
+## Features

-* Building a 3D model of a real world house and importing it to Unity
+* 3D model of a real world house
-* Gamifying the building (FPC)
+* Gamifying the building (FPS)
-* Coding a functional point counting system
+* Point counting system
-* How to make object react when hit by something
+* Every individual obejct reacts when hit by "bullet"
+* Soundscape
+* Shooting system
+* All 3D pieces can be rotated at once with a key press

 ## Play Game